 Alternatives to Silk Performer

-Empowering teams to quickly and easily load and stress test websites, web applications, and APIs.
+Empowering teams to create efficient load tests for websites, web applications, and APIs.

 100% Managed Cloud

 No hardware to provision or network to maintain.

 Point and click scripting and support for 40+ desktop/mobile browsers and devices.